Skidamek/AutoModpack/README.md

 - Create file `delmods.txt`.
 - Inside this file put full names of mods you want to delete. **(one full name per line!)**

+**I want to exclude some mods from my modpack**
+- Try to use `auto_exclude_server_side_mods` in config, if it doest work like you want to, make the steps below...
+- Go to `./AutoModpack/blacklist.txt` file on your server.
+- Inside this file put full names of mods you want to delete. **(one full name per line!)**

 ## Config

 *./config/automodpack.properties*